-The Designated Adult Nurse supported by the Deputy Designated Nurse leads the Prevent agenda and requirement set out in the Counter Terrorism and Security Act (2015).
-The Designated Nurse represents the health partnership at both the Stoke-on-Trent and Staffordshire Prevent Boards and ensures all NHS commissioned services provide assurance through the Prevent Health Forum.
+The Designated Adult Nurse also ensures that the Prevent agenda and requirement set out in the Counter Terrorism and Security Act (2015) is achieved by all NHS commissioned services.

 The Designated Adult Nurse is a member of the NHSE/I Safeguarding National Network, which is a clinical reference group influencing national policy and developing key partnership working at a national level.